 \subsection{Higgs from non-metric geometry}

 The discussion so far was in the absence of matter, hence it was about ``geometry''.
 The next step is to see the effect of non-metricity in the presence of the SM.
-Consider then embedding the SM in Weyl conformal geometry - this is indeed possible, as shown in \cite{SMW}\footnote{For related models, linear rather than quadratic in $\tilde R$, with extra scalar fields beyond SM see \cite{Guendelman,Tang}.}.
+Consider then embedding the SM in Weyl conformal geometry - this is indeed possible, as shown in \cite{SMW}.
 We refer the reader to this work for the technical details how this is done.
 This embedding is truly minimal and natural and does not require any additional degrees of freedom beyond those of the SM and of Weyl geometry ($\phi$, $\w_\mu$, $g_{\mu\nu}$).
 This is possible because the SM with a vanishing Higgs mass parameter is scale invariant.
 In fact, one can easily notice that the Lagrangian of the SM gauge bosons and fermions in the Weyl conformal geometry has a form identical to that in the (pseudo-)Riemannian geometry and has a gauged scale symmetry.
-Hence, the SM gauge bosons and fermions do not have any direct couplings to the Weyl gauge boson \cite{Kugo} (with one special exception for the SM fermions \cite{SMW}).
+Hence, the SM gauge bosons and fermions do not have any direct couplings to the Weyl gauge boson \cite{Kugo} (with one special exception for the SM fermions discussed in Section 2.3 of \cite{SMW}).